Pharmacy Practice (PHPR)

 An advanced seminar course which applies evidence based medicine through literature searching, drug literature evaluation skills, and formal writing and presentation skills to complete a written literature summary and patient population based therapeutic recommendation, as well as a verbal presentations such as case presentations, disease state and pharmacotherapy reviews and other topic discussions.

-PHPR 6010 Leadership and the Military Pharmacist
+PHPR 6010 Leadership and the Military Healthcare Professional

 [2 credit hours]